sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 correction to the *F*-value obtained in the one-way related ANOVA
 analysis:

--  If the ``Greenhouse-Geisser`` value in the ``Tests of Sphericity`` table is
-   > 0.75 then you should use the Huynh-Feldt correction.
+-  If the ``Greenhouse-Geisser ε`` value in the ``Tests of Sphericity`` table is > 0.75 then you should use the Huynh-Feldt correction.

--  But if the ``Greenhouse-Geisser`` value is < 0.75, then you should use the Greenhouse-Geisser correction.
+-  But if the ``Greenhouse-Geisser ε`` value is < 0.75, then you should use the Greenhouse-Geisser correction.

 Both these corrected *F*-values can be specified in the ``Sphericity Corrections`` check boxes under the ``Assumption Checks`` options, and the